Think Tank Submission Rules & Guidelines

 c) connected to language teaching

-Hyperlinks can be linked to an online document, or to an online outlet where the document can be obtained.
 Only citations for which no hyperlink is available should be listed in the “Reference” section at the end.
 The reference list should follow APA 7 style.
 Major claims & quotes should be cited/linked.

 The Editing Process